youheekil/FIFA_ManchesterUnited/README.md

 The ranks of the Season club coefficients 2019/2020 can be found [here](https://www.uefa.com/memberassociations/uefarankings/club/seasons/)

+Acording to [UEFA](https://www.uefa.com/memberassociations/uefarankings/club/about/), the coefficient can be read as follow:
+> The **club coefficients** are based on the results of clubs competing in the five previous seasons of the UEFA Champions League and UEFA Europa League.
+The rankings determine the seeding of each club in relevant UEFA competition draws.

+> The **season club coefficients** are based on the results of clubs competing in the current UEFA Champions League and UEFA Europa League season.
+The rankings, combined with those of the previous four seasons, determine the seeding for each club in all UEFA competition draws.

+> Coefficient calculation: **Clubs' coefficients** are determined EITHER the sum of all points won in the previous five years OR the association coefficient over the same period, WHICHEVER IS THE HIGHER (under a new system introduced for 2018/19 onwards).

 ##### < Description of the FIFA Data >

 | Column Name|  Description |